 DESCRIPTION

 Give a full, DETAILED, description of your issue.
-The more details you can provide about the issue you’re having the more armed we will be to solve your problem.
+The more details you can provide about the issue you’re having, the more armed we will be to solve your problem.

 When able, provide the exact URLs of pages where you are experiencing the problem or where new functionality should be placed.

-Also include screenshots, browser type/version, and the exact error message you received (screenshots work GREAT), for reference.
+Also include screenshots, browser type/version, and the exact error message you received (screenshots work GREAT) for reference.
 This will eliminate technical support from making assumptions or adding additional time with trial and error.

 LOFT wants to be the best in solving all your ticket requests.
 We are dedicated to delivering you the peace of mind that you deserve.
 Using these helpful tips when submitting your support tickets will help us do just that.
 We are on YOUR team!
 So let’s keep our communication proactive and positive!

-Author: Angie Passmore, Customer Success Manager, apassmore@poweredbyloft.com
+Author: Angie Passmore, Customer Success Lead, apassmore@poweredbyloft.com